Bette Davis Eyes: Background

 "Bette Davis Eyes" was written in 1974 by Donna Weiss and Jackie DeShannon, the latter of whom recorded the song that same year for her album New Arrangement.
 Weiss had traveled to DeShannon's house with a set of lyrics, including several additional verses that were ultimately scrapped.
 DeShannon refined some of the lyrics and also developed the song's music.
 In this original incarnation, the track is performed in an "R&B lite" arrangement, featuring a prominent uptempo piano part, as well as flourishes of pedal steel guitar and horns.
 However, it was not until March 1981, when Carnes recorded her version of the song in a radically different synthesizer-based arrangement, that it became a commercial success.

 According to producer Val Garay, the original demo of the tune that was brought to him sounded like "a Leon Russell track, with this beer-barrel polka piano part."
 (Note: The demo can be heard in a TAXI TV interview with Garay, at 21:50.)
-Carnes initially rejected the song based on the demo's arrangement, until keyboardist Bill Cuomo, using the Sequential Circuits Prophet-5 synthesizer, came up with the signature riff which defines Carnes's version.
+Carnes initially rejected the song based on the demo's arrangement, until keyboardist Bill Cuomo, using the Prophet-5 synthesizer, came up with the signature riff that defines Carnes's version.
 In an interview with Dick Clark on the National Music Survey, Carnes credited Cuomo with the song's new arrangement, saying that "the minute he came up with that, then it fell into place.
 Everybody went, 'That's it!'"

 Only three takes were recorded, the first of which was used with no overdubbing.
 Craig Krampf insisted on incorporating a Synare electronic drum into the song, although Garay objected to the instrument's inclusion on the grounds that it was "the most annoying thing I'd ever heard in my life."
 However, Garay changed his mind once Krampf hit the Synare on the chorus and found the instrument to be a great addition to the song.
 The drums were miked at close proximity using a Sennheiser MD 421 on the bass drum, a Shure 56 and Sennheiser MD 441 on the snare drum, Telefunken 251s on the toms, and an AKG 452 on the hi-hat.
 Carnes sang her vocals through a Neumann U67 microphone situated next to the mixing console.

 Actress Bette Davis was 73 when Carnes's version became a hit.
 She wrote letters to Carnes, Weiss, and DeShannon to thank them for making her "a part of modern times" and said that her grandson now looked up to her.
 After their Grammy wins, Davis sent them roses and happily accepted the gift of gold and platinum records from Carnes, hanging them on her wall.
 The opening line, "Her hair is Harlow gold" is a tribute to starlet Jean Harlow, the leading sex symbol of early 1930s films, often nicknamed the "Blonde Bombshell" and the "Platinum Blonde", whose look inspired Marilyn Monroe, Madonna, and others.